euphorie/osha.oiradoc/docs/manuals/editor2.rst

 If the integrated action plan feature is used for a tool, the the elements described under ‘Action plan’ will appear under the identification and evaluation of each risk.

+**User testing** conducted at the end of 2020 has shown a slight preference for having the Action Plan step integrated into the general identification and evaluation process.

 **Important**: the feature "integrated action plan" can be turned on or off for existing tools.
 All data that users working with this tool have entered will be kept.
 It is only displayed in a different way regarding the selected option.

 .. _reworking-oira-tool: